How to relieve dry eye at home

 Proper eye protection can help ease and prevent irritation related to dry eye.
 Protection is particularly useful when it comes to ultraviolet (UV) radiation and light from digital screens, as this potentially harmful light can contribute to dry eye.

 To use: Wear sunglasses with 100% UV protection when outdoors, and try blue light blocking eyeglasses when using digital devices such as a computer, tablet or smartphone — or reduce screen brightness on your digital devices when using them.

 Clean eyes appropriately to avoid dry eye

 Keep the area around your eyes clean to reduce build up of sweat, dirt, old makeup and more that could be clogging your eyes’ oil glands.
-Avoiding bothersome facial cleansers and certain cosmetics can also give dry eyes some relief.
+Avoiding bothersome facial cleansers and certain cosmetics, such as those with artificial fragrance or essential oils, can also give dry eyes some relief.
 You should also throw out any old eye makeup that could be irritating your eyes, and never (ever) share eye makeup or makeup tools.